NALTP/Rules/README.md

         - (5) The draft order would be: C, A, B/D (coinflip).
     - (c) The team with the most prorated TCA will receive the first pick in round 1.
     - (d) Teams will have 60 seconds to submit a snake pick.
 Failure to select a player will result in the top player from the draft packet being added to their roster.
-    	- (1) Captains may choose to opt-out of participation in the snake draft.
+    	- (i) Captains may choose to opt-out of participation in the snake draft.
 Those who do will receive the top player from the draft packet when it is their turn to pick.
     - (e) At the conclusion or each round the draft order is reversed.
 The last pick in round 1 will have the first pick in round 2 while the first pick in round 1 will have the last pick in round 2.
     - (f) The snake draft will continue until every eligible signup has been drafted to a team.
 ___